Silicon-vacancy center in diamond: Spin

-Although the optical transitions of the Si-V center preserve the electron spin, the rapid phonon-induced mixing between the Si-V orbital states causes spin decoherence.
-Yet it is possible to use the 29Si nuclear spin of the Si-V as a qubit for quantum information applications.
+Although the optical transitions of the Si-V− center preserve the electron spin, the rapid phonon-induced mixing between the Si-V− orbital states causes spin decoherence.
+At very low temperatures below 100 millikelvin, spin coherence for the Si-V− center improves significantly.
+The Si-V0 spin coherence properties remain favourable at higher temperatures up to 20 kelvin.
+It is possible to use the 29Si nuclear spin and the electron spin of the Si-V as qubits for quantum information applications.